stephanie56/learn-java-notes/java-a-beginners-guide/1-java-fundamentals.md

 ## ABC Of `public static void main (String args[])`

 - All java applications begin execution by calling the main() method within the bootstrapping class
-- Public: access modifier.
+- `Public`: access modifier.
 The main() must be declared as public, since it must be called by code outside of its class when the program is started
-- Static: allows main() to be called before an object of the class has been created (it would be called before constructor() of any objects); this is necessary because main() is called by the JVM before any objects are made
+- `Static`: allows main() to be called before an object of the class has been created (it would be called before constructor() of any objects); this is necessary because main() is called by the JVM before any objects are made
 - Void: return type of main(); tells the compiler that main() does not return a value.
-- String args[]: declares a parameter named args; this is an array of objects of type String.
-In this case, args receives any command-line arguments present when the program is executed
+- `String args[]`: declares a parameter named args; this is an array of objects of type String.
+In this case, **args receives any command-line arguments present when the program is executed**
-- System.out.println: System is a predefined class that provides access to the system.
-Out is the output stream that is connected to the console.
-System.out is an object that encapsulates console output.
+- `System.out.println`: System is a predefined class that provides access to the system.
+Out is the output stream that is connected to the console. **System.out is an object that encapsulates console output.**

 ## Primitive Data Types